Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Vortex resistive states tuned by control wires.

 For $A=20\,\mu$m$\times 1$ mm, $R_\square=340\,\Omega$, $\Lambda=245\,\mu$m, $\xi=7$ nm ~\cite{wsi} and $T/2\epsilon=1/300$, Eqs. (\ref{E11})-(\ref{E13}) give $S_{b0}\sim 6\cdot10^{18}\,s^{-1}$ and $I_{c2}\approx 0.87I_d/\zeta_3$ at $S_c=10^2$ s$^{-1}$.
 Here $I_{c2}$ decreases logarithmically with the SNSPD area.

-Neither the current crowding parameter $\zeta_1$ of lithographic defects nor the depairing currents $I_d$ for a particular SNSPD are really known and they can hardly be directly measured.
-Usually $I_d$ is evaluated from the measurements of the dependence of kinetic inductance on the bios current calculated from the BCS model for a narrow strip with $w\ll\Lambda$ in the dirty limit ~\cite{ck}.
+Neither the current crowding parameter $\zeta_1$ of lithographic defects nor the depairing currents $I_d$ for a particular SNSPD are really known and they can hardly be measured directly.
+Usually $I_d$ is evaluated from the measurements of the kinetic inductance as a function of the bias current calculated in the BCS model for a narrow strip with $w\ll\Lambda$ in the dirty limit ~\cite{ck}.
 However, this model does not account for the realistic electron-phonon pairing of the Eliashberg theory ~\cite{eliashb}, nonequilibrium ~\cite{noneq} or Joule heating ~\cite{joule} effects, a contribution from the Josephson inductance of grain boundaries ~\cite{makita} or the reduction of $J_d$ by subgap quasiparticle states ~\cite{kubo} which are especially pronounced in thin films ~\cite{JZ}.
-Yet tuning $J(x)$ {\it in situ} by control wires and detecting the abrupt change in $d\ln S/dI$ at $I_1\approx I_1^*$ ensures reaching the ultimate photon sensitivity at $I=I_{c2}$ limited only by the VAV unbinding in a particular SNSPD, even if neither $J_d$ nor the extent of current crowding at the edge defects is known.
+Yet tuning $J(x)$ {\it in situ} by control wires and detecting the abrupt change in $d\ln S/dI$ at $I_1\approx I_1^*$ ensures reaching the ultimate photon sensitivity at $I=I_{c2}$ limited only by the VAV unbinding in SNSPD, even if neither $J_d$ nor the extent of current crowding at the edge defects is known.